The Scarlet Star is a popular variety of plant that can grow outdoors or indoors when attached to another plant, or in regular soil.

 It takes three to four years to mature to the blooming stage, growing leathery leaves in stacking layers as they mature.
 The root system is small and forms above the soil.
 They produce a single stunning bloom in a cup-like fashion once in their lifetime.

 How it looks: The flower head of this plant forms a wide, deep cup with multiple bracts coming out in layers.
 The coloration of these blooms begins as a deep green, which slowly fades into a yellow.

 Flowering: When viewed from above, the entire flower head takes on the shape of a star, giving the plant its name.
 As the plant blooms only once in its life, the bloom is hardy and lasts about five months.
-Within the center of the flower head small white flowers appear which are barely noticeable because they sit quite deep inside the head.
-Once the flower dies off, the plant will leave you pup's (offsets) that can now be propagated.
+Within the center of the flower head, small white flowers appear which are barely noticeable because they sit quite deep inside the head.
+Once the flower dies off, the plant will leave your pups (offsets) that can now be propagated.

 Brown leaf patches: The most likely cause is too much direct sun.
 Place the plant where there is less direct sun.

-Insects: Mealy bug and scale can be a problem.
+Insects: Mealy bugs and scale can be a problem.

 Elyssa Goins is an experienced house plant hobbyist who maintains over a hundred plants.
 She is a gardener, beekeeper, and a proud mother of four.
 She is a member of the American Horticultural Society, has a published study in the National Social Science Association, and loves to talk about her love of plants.
 For the past twenty years, she’s been all about growing and caring for various fruits, veggies, herbs, livestock, kids, and houseplants.
 Managing a big garden to feed four growing kids and raising dairy goats has taught her so much about being an excellent plant parent and now is her time to share with you.